bendyworks/buffet/README.md

 set on a per-user basis by adding the following files to your home directory:

 - `.bashrc.local` to override terminal settings
-- `.vimrc.local` to override Vim settings
-- `.vundle.local` to load additional plugins in Vim

 ## Extras